sanity-io/contentful-to-sanity/README.md

 Find the contentful space ID of your project (under _Space settings_ → _General_).
 Create a content management token (under _Space settings_ → _API keys_ → _Content management tokens_ → _Generate personal token_).

-### 2. Setup a clean Sanity v3 Studio and connect it to, or crate, the Sanity project and dataset you want as your destination:
+### 2. Setup a clean Sanity v3 Studio and connect it to, or create, the Sanity project and dataset you want as your destination:

 ```bash
 npx sanity@latest init --template clean --output-path ./migrate